pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/vvmv6x01l5))

-Create trailing animations by using SpringTrail.
-The api is similar to SpringTransition though it will assume your list is fixed.
+Create trailing animations by using `SpringTrail`.
+The api is similar to `SpringTransition` though it will assume your list is fixed.
 The items will drop in in a trailing motion.

 ```jsx
 import { SpringTrail } from 'react-spring'